Chart Color Schemes

 The Valeria Coal Project was a proposed $1.5 billion greenfield open-cut mine designed to extract up to 20 million tonnes of thermal and metallurgical coal annually over a 35-year period.
 In December 2022, Glencore officially withdrew the project from the Queensland Government's 'Coordinated Project' assessment process and placed it under review.
 The decision was driven by increased global economic uncertainty, a commitment to a managed decline of thermal coal assets to reach net-zero by 2050, and changes to Queensland's coal royalty tax structure.
 The project remains inactive as of early 2026.

-The Ensham Life of Mine Extension Project involves the extension of existing underground bord and pillar operations into the Aries and Castor coal seams.
-In February 2026, the Queensland Government granted final state approval for the project, securing over 700 jobs and extending the mine's operational life by approximately nine years to 2037.
-The approval followed a Greenhouse Gas Emissions Reduction Management Plan, overriding a 2025 Land Court recommendation against the project.
-The extension targets an additional 88 million tonnes of coal using existing surface infrastructure without requiring new surface disturbance.
+The Ensham Life of Mine Extension Project extends existing underground bord and pillar operations into the Aries and Castor coal seams, approximately 35km east of Emerald in Central Queensland.
+In February 2026, the Queensland Government granted final state approval for the project, securing over 700 jobs and extending the mine's operational life by approximately nine years to around 2037.
+The $314.9 million extension targets an additional 88 million tonnes of thermal coal using existing surface infrastructure with no new surface disturbance.
+Federal approval under the EPBC Act was granted in 2023.
+Thungela Resources now owns 100% of the Ensham business following acquisitions completed in 2025.

 Blackwater South Coking Coal Project